ono-midori/ono-midori.github.io/techs/zguide.md

              1 part         2 parts       2 parts
 ```

-Now for the sockets: we could use the load balancing ROUTER to DEALER pattern to talk to workers, but it’s extra work.
+Now for the sockets: we could use the load balancing ROUTER to DEALER pattern to talk to workers, but it's extra work.
 In this case, a DEALER to DEALER pattern is probably fine: the trade-off is lower latency for each request, but higher risk of unbalanced work distribution.
 Simplicity wins in this case.

 When you build servers that maintain stateful conversations with clients, you will run into a classic problem.
 If the server keeps some state per client, and clients keep coming and going, eventually it will run out of resources.
-Even if the same clients keep connecting, if you’re using default identities, each connection will look like a new one.
+Even if the same clients keep connecting, if you're using default identities, each connection will look like a new one.

 We cheat in the above example by keeping state only for a very short time (the time it takes a worker to process a request) and then throwing away the state.
-But that’s not practical for many cases.
+But that's not practical for many cases.
 To properly manage client state in a stateful asynchronous server, you have to:

 - Do heartbeating from client to server.
 In our example, we send a request once per second, which can reliably be used as a heartbeat.
 - Store state using the client identity (whether generated or explicit) as key.
 - Detect a stopped heartbeat.
-If there’s no request from a client within, say, two seconds, the server can detect this and destroy any state it’s holding for that client.
+If there's no request from a client within, say, two seconds, the server can detect this and destroy any state it's holding for that client.

 ### Worked Example: Inter-Broker Routing

-Let’s take everything we’ve seen so far, and scale things up to a real application.
-We’ll build this step-by-step over several iterations.
+Let's take everything we've seen so far, and scale things up to a real application.
+We'll build this step-by-step over several iterations.
 Our best client calls us urgently and asks for a design of a large cloud computing facility.
 He has this vision of a cloud that spans many data centers, each a cluster of clients and workers, and that works together as a whole.
-Because we’re smart enough to know that practice always beats theory, we propose to make a working simulation using ZeroMQ.
+Because we're smart enough to know that practice always beats theory, we propose to make a working simulation using ZeroMQ.
 Our client, eager to lock down the budget before his own boss changes his mind, and having read great things about ZeroMQ on Twitter, agrees.

 #### Establishing the Details